-- Epilepsy is a chronic noncommunicable disorder of the brain that affects people of all ages.
+- Epilepsy is a chronic disorder of the brain that affects people of all ages.

-- Nearly 80% of the people with epilepsy are found in developing regions.
+- Nearly 80% of the people with epilepsy live in low- and middle-income countries.

-- Epilepsy responds to treatment about 70% of the time, yet about three fourths of affected people in developing countries do not get the treatment they need.
+- About three fourths of people with epilepsy living in low- and middle- income countries do not get the treatment they need.

-- People with epilepsy and their families can suffer from stigma and discrimination in many parts of the world.
+- In many parts of the world, people with epilepsy and their families suffer from stigma and discrimination.

 Signs and symptoms